-Arts OutWest has adapted our work in the aged care sector to bring interactive, remote arts experiences to residents at Oberon MPS and Grenfell MPS.
+We adapted our work in aged care to bring interactive, remote arts experiences to residents at Oberon and Grenfell MPS.

 In 2018 Arts OutWest began pilot programs with Oberon MPS and then in 2020 with Grenfell MPS.